decorative image

 • Development of novel proteomic or metabolomic technologies designed to study digestive diseases and their complications.

-• Development of assays and screening methods for detection of biomarkers for diagnosis, grading and staging digestive diseases.
+• Development of assays and screening methods for the detection of biomarkers for diagnosis, grading, and staging digestive diseases.

 • Development of Live Biotherapeutic Products (LBPs), such as probiotic organisms for the prevention or treatment of gastrointestinal conditions, or to enhance the nutritional properties of dietary components.
 These LBPs would not include vaccines, oncolytic bacteria, or gene therapy agents.